Louise Renne

-Louise Renne is a lawyer, former Supervisor and one-time City Attorney for the City and County of San Francisco, California.
+Louise Renne is a lawyer, former member of the San Francisco Board of Supervisors and one-time City Attorney for the City and County of San Francisco, California.

+Early life and education

 She was born to Anne Bartrem Hornbeck (1909 – 2001).
 She is a graduate of both Michigan State University and Columbia Law School (1961).

 Career

 Supervisor

 She succeeded to Dianne Feinstein's post as supervisor upon Feinstein succeeding George Moscone as mayor in 1978.

 City attorney

 Renne served in the seat until 1986, when she resigned to accept Feinstein's appointment of her as City Attorney, succeeding George Agnost to become the first female City Attorney in San Francisco history.
-At one time in the early 2000s, she was the direct supervisor of Kamala Harris, the current Vice President of the United States.
+At one time in the early 2000s, she was the direct supervisor of Kamala Harris, who later became Vice President of the United States.

 Renne began the investigation into corruption in the San Francisco Unified School District's facilities department after being asked by Superintendent Arlene Ackerman.

 She served in the position until 2001 and was succeeded by Dennis Herrera.